-Control Objective 2: Benefit Administration and Transaction Processing and partic and participant loans are authorized and approved and then processed completely and accurately.
-Control Number Description of Controls Tests of Operating Effectiveness Results 2.1 All prospective plans are reviewed by the New Account Review Committee prior to being accepted by BPAS and initiation of the implementation process.
+Control Objective 2: Benefit Administration and Transaction Processing and pa participant loans are authorized and approved and then processed completely and accurately.
+BPAS's Control Tests of Controls Results 2.1 All prospective plans are reviewed by the New Account Review Committee prior to being accepted by BPAS and initiation of the implementation process.
 Accounts are initiated when a plan sponsor requests service and executes the agreements to retain BPAS to provide such services.
 If a plan sponsor has a direct contractual relationship with BPAS, an OFAC (Office of Foreign Assets Control) scan is performed to verify that the company is not on any of the government watch lists.
-Inspected New Account Review Committee meeting minutes and OFAC check documentation for a sample of new plans accepted during the examination period to determine if new plans were approved by the New Account Review Committee and that new plans passed an OFAC check.
+Inspected documentation for a sample of new plans accepted during the examination period to determine if new plans were approved by the New Account Review Committee and that new plans passed an OFAC check.
 No exceptions noted.
 2.2 BPAS requires the completion of a Service Agreement that outlines the services to be performed, each party's responsibilities, and administrative fees of each party prior to BPAS performing services for the plan.
-Inspected the services agreement for a sample of new plans accepted during the examination period to determine if a signed Service Agreement was on file that covered the services to be performed and each party's responsibilities and this agreement was signed prior to providing services.
-Inspected system evidence showing the configured administrative fees for a sample of new plans accepted during the examination period to determine if the fees outlined in the Services Agreement matched the fees coded in the OmniDC system.
+Inspected the services agreement for a sample of new plans accepted during the examination period to determine if a signed Service Agreement was on file that covered the services to be performed, each party's responsibilities, and this agreement was signed prior to providing services.
+No exceptions noted.
+2.3 New plan sponsors, financial intermediaries, and BPAS sales associates are required to complete the BPAS Installation Kit to capture the necessary information required to establish the new plan at BPAS.
+Inspected the Installation Kit for a sample of new plans accepted during the examination period to determine if the Installation Kit was completed and retained in the plan's records.
+No exceptions noted.
+2.4 A New Account Checklist is completed by BPAS to evaluate the completeness of the implementation process.
+Inspected the new account checklist for a sample of new plans accepted during the examination period to determine if the New Account Checklist was completed and retained in the plan's records.
 No exceptions noted.